Resource Allocation in the Brain and the Capital Asset Pricing Model

 33 Pages Posted: 15 Jun 2020 Last revised: 6 Apr 2022

 Date Written: July 13, 2020

-Using recent findings from brain sciences, we model the human brain as solving two optimization problems instead of one, which are (i) optimal resource allocation in the brain and (ii) mean-variance optimization.
-We show that this changes the CAPM in only one way: an alpha appears which potentially contributes to momentum, value, high-alpha-of-low-beta, and size effects.
-Resource allocation in the brain suggests that the momentum effect is most robust, followed by value, with size effect being the least robust.
-SML slope varies with resource allocation decisions in the brain suggesting a new approach to the overnight effect and related puzzles..
+Using recent findings from brain sciences, we model the human brain as optimizing on its own internal resources before optimizing on the resources available in the external world.
+We show that this changes the CAPM in only one way: an alpha appears that generates effects similar to momentum, value, high-alpha-of-low-beta, and size.
+Resource allocation considerations in the brain suggest that momentum effect is the most robust, followed by value, with size effect being the least robust.
+Slope of the security-market-line (SML) varies with resource allocation decisions in the brain suggesting a new approach to the overnight effect and related puzzles.

 JEL Classification: G12, G10